patpa99/Separation-of-tracks-of-different-musical-instruments/README.md

 ### Execution

-Basically I analyze the tracks of the two musical instruments in order to understand at which frequencies they work, then I combine them into a single musical track and analyze it and finally, using the information I have acquired from the previous analyzes, I separate the combined track into two tracks in order obtain traces as similar as possible to the starting ones.
+Basically I analyze the tracks of the two musical instruments in order to understand at which frequencies they work, then I combine them into a single musical track and analyze it and finally, using the information I have acquired from the previous analyzes, I separate the combined track into two tracks in order obtain tracks as similar as possible to the starting ones.

 **Didgeridoo Audio Signal Analysis:**